Looking for funeral insurance but not sure where to start? Key tips to compare reviews and find suitable cover for your needs

-It’s also important to ensure that you won’t end up paying more for funeral insurance over the life of your policy than your funeral will actually end up costing.
-With this in mind, look for a policy that offers the following features
+It is also important to ensure that you won’t end up paying more for funeral insurance over the life of your policy than your funeral will actually end up costing.
+With this in mind, look for a policy that offers the following features:

 - Choice of premium type.
 Choose either a stepped or levelled premium, depending on your preference for short term or long term savings.

 - Accidental death cover in the first 12 months.
-This feature ensures you're covered in the first 12 months (of taking out a policy) for accidental deaths.
+This feature ensures you are covered for accidental death if it occurs within the first 12 months of taking out a policy.

 - Premium caps.
 This feature ensures that your premiums cease once they've reached the sum you originally insured for.

 - Premium guarantee.
-This a guarantee that you're premium will never go up.
-In some cases you may even be offered a premium discount for holding the policy for a certain time e.g. 5% discount for every five years held.
+This is a guarantee that your premium will never go up.
+In some cases you may even be offered a premium discount for holding the policy for a certain time (e.g. 5% discount for every five years held).

 - Payout guarantees.
 This ensures you're paid the greater amount between your total premiums paid and the amount your ensured for.

 - Not taking out enough cover.
 This may result in your family having to cover some your funeral costs.
-Make sure you have an understanding of what your funeral costs will look like.
+Make sure you have an understanding of how much your total funeral costs will be.

 - Failing to read the fine print and the general exclusions.
 Understand what certain policy features mean.
 For example an automatic index benefit will increase the sum insured each year to meet inflation, however this also means that your premium will also be increased.

-- Choosing a policy that will result in you paying more for cover than your funeral would cost.
+- Ending up paying more for cover than your funeral would cost.
 If the policy is held long enough, you may end up paying more than the sum you originally insured.
 Finding a policy with a value guarantee can help you avoid this.

 - Not considering the long term cost of a stepped premium.
 Choosing a stepped premium will give you a lower premium today however this means it will rise as you age.